What is spring rate?

 Advantages of progressive springs?

-Progressive springs become stiffer quickly as they are compressed.
+Progressive springs become stiffer quickly as compression increases.
 Progressive springs allow for a smooth ride over small bumps and have firm characteristics when taking a bit hit such as a pot hole or a hard corner.
-For street cars, progressive springs are designed to have the balance of being able to offer a smooth ride and firm handling.
+For street cars, progressive springs offer a balance of being able to offer a smooth ride and firm handling.

 Disadvantages of progressive springs?